Jigar Shah: Business initiatives

 Shah is the co-founder and President of Generate Capital.
-Shah founded SunEdison in 2003, where he pioneered “no money down solar” and unlocked a multi-billion-dollar solar market, creating what was largest solar services company worldwide.
+Shah founded SunEdison in 2003, where he pioneered "no money down solar" and unlocked a multi-billion-dollar solar market, creating what was largest solar services company worldwide.
 The company simplified solar as a service through the implementation of the power purchase agreement (PPA) business model.
 That model changed the status quo, allowing organizations to purchase solar energy services under long-term predictably priced contracts and avoid the significant capital costs of ownership and operation of solar energy systems.
 Shah sold SunEdison in 2008.

 Shah is author of Creating Climate Wealth: Unlocking the Impact Economy.
 The book talks about the prominent role of business model innovation, more than new technology, in attracting mainstream capital and unlocking transformational change.
 In the book, the author pictures reaching our 2020 climate change goals as means to create the next economy with the equivalent of 100,000 companies worldwide, each generating $100 million in sales.
 Shah argues that, while new technical innovation is valuable, deployment of existing technologies are the key to reaching our near-term climate targets.

-He cofounded Carbon War Room with Richard Branson and Virgin United, an organization that worked to harness the power of entrepreneurship to deploy solution technologies at scale.
+He co-founded Carbon War Room with Richard Branson and Virgin United, an organization that worked to harness the power of entrepreneurship to deploy solution technologies at scale.
 He served as CEO from 2009 to 2012.

 Shah previously worked in strategy for BP Solar and as a contractor for the Department of Energy on alternative vehicles and fuel cell programs.

-Shah has called to end all energy subsidies, including those for renewable energy, to "create a level playing field."
+Shah has also called to end all energy subsidies, including those for renewable energy, to "create a level playing field."
 He has donated repeatedly to the Climate Hawks Vote Political Action Super PAC since 2016 per FEC records.